David O'Hara: Career

 O'Hara appeared in a number of Shakespearean productions, including Romeo and Juliet at the Regent Park Open-Air Theatre and The Comedy of Errors at The Pleasance.
 He spent a season with the Royal Shakespeare Company and the Barbican Centre, where he starred in Bite of the Night, which was directed by Danny Boyle.
-He appeared as the "mad" Irishman Stephen in Braveheart.
+He appeared as the "mad" Irishman Stephen in Braveheart, which to date is his most recognized role.

 O'Hara had a featured role in the US series The District, which he left after one season to return to the UK.
 In 2006, O'Hara appeared as Fitzy, one of Jack Nicholson's chief mobsters in the Oscar-winning film The Departed.

 In June 2009, O'Hara was filming The Tudors in Dublin.

 He played Albert Runcorn and Harry Potter disguised as Runcorn in Harry Potter and the Deathly Hallows – Part 1.
 In April 2017, O'Hara appeared as Alistair Fitz in Marvel's Agents of S.H.I.E.L.D. as Leo Fitz's father.